kborovik/gcp-gke-vault/README.md

 # Why?

-The objective of this repository is to help prospective employers answer the question: **Does the candidate know his ABCs?**
+The objective of this repository is to explore ways to:

+- Build cloud (GCP) infrastructure stacks
+- Promote code changes between stacks with Git (no copy/paste)

+A cloud infrastructure stack is an isolated, independently configurable instance of cloud infrastructure commonly used to denote different phases of development (such as development, staging, and production)

-# About
+# What?

 The project implements Continuous Delivery (CD) of Hashicorp Vault into a private GCP Kubernetes cluster (GKE).